An Article

 The lines of delineation between what you should do yourself and what should be done by others begin to blur when the features get smaller or “simpler.”

-A deceptively small example: Capture feedback from website visitors.
+A deceptively small example: capture feedback from website visitors.
 The simple approach may be to add a form to the bottom of every page and when submitted, it emails you.
 Seems simple enough, but the scope can quickly expand over time.
 Should the form always be displayed or should it appear after a specific action is taken?
 Should there be a series of activities or events that trigger the display?
 Will you need to gather screenshots along with the text?
 Perhaps some visitors are more important than others and should get a response priority.
 What happens when the inbox becomes inundated and you need multiple support personnel involved?
 How do you keep track of what’s been answered versus outstanding?
 What if someone gets sick?
 How do you know what’s been answered and what hasn’t?

 Seemingly small features occasionally have a way of becoming surprisingly complex when the real world gets involved.
 If you continue to build out that feedback system – iterating and band-aiding as you go – there is a point at which your product is no longer doing just one thing.
 Product focus has been lost and you’re now also responsible for building and maintaining a customer support and ticketing tool.